 Navigate to the Create Monitors page by hovering over Monitors in the main menu and clicking New Monitor in the sub-menu (depending on your chosen theme and screen resolution, the main menu may be at the top or on the left).
 You are presented with a list of monitor types on the left.
 See the Monitoring Reference to learn more about all monitor types.

+Export the JSON configuration for a monitor right from the create screen, or on your monitor status page in the upper right corner.
 If you manage and deploy monitors programmatically, it’s easier to define the monitor in the UI and export the JSON right away:

 Any changes to monitors creates an event in the event stream that explains the change and shows the user that made the actual change.